DEED POLL OVERVIEW

 The term Deed Poll (sometimes mispronounced ‘depoll’ or ‘dpoll’), is the common name for a deed of change of name, the standard legal document used to substantiate a change of name in the UK.

 A form of contract, Deed Polls are widely used in the UK to provide legal evidence of a change in name for an adult or child, and have been used in this way by hundreds of thousands of people over the past 160 years.
 A Deed Poll commits the person it concerns to:

-- abandon the use of his/her old name
+- abandon the use of their old name

-- use his/her new name at all times
+- use their new name at all times

-- require all persons to call them by his/her new name.
+- require all persons to call them by their new name.

 bank account etc.

 Here are some common reasons why people use our services: